DataDog/kics/documentation/rules/k8s/cronjob_deadline_not_configured.md

 ### Description

  CronJobs must have a configured deadline.
 The `startingDeadlineSeconds` attribute must be defined.
+This attribute specifies the time window, in seconds relative to the scheduled start time, within which a missed job may still be started.
+Omitting `spec.startingDeadlineSeconds` leaves the CronJob without a configured deadline for missed starts, which can result in delayed or unpredictable job executions; define `spec.startingDeadlineSeconds` with an appropriate value to ensure predictable scheduling.

 ## Compliant Code Examples